orlamadden/personafy/README.md

 #### Add new occupation and industry

 - Give users the ability to create new job titles and industries and submit them to the database.
 This will give users more options when creating user personas.
+- Users are currently limited to what's currently in the dropdown.

 #### Content submission